thanush-2008/thanush-2008/README.md

 ### 🙋 About Me

-- 🎓 Recent Class 12 graduate exploring Engineering & CS
+- 🎓 Exploring Engineering & CSE
 - 💻 Building real projects with HTML, CSS, JS & Python
 - 🤖 Passionate about AI tools and app development
 - 🚀 Currently working on web apps and PWAs